Scrotum: Development

-Genital homology between sexes

-Male sex hormones are secreted by the testes later in embryonic life to cause the development of secondary sex organs.
-The scrotum is developmentally homologous to the labia majora.
-The raphe does not exist in females.
-Reproductive organs and tissues develop in females and males begin during the fifth week after fertilization.
-The genital ridge grows behind the peritoneal membrane.
+During the fifth week after fertilization, the genital ridge grows behind the peritoneal membrane.
 By the sixth week, string-like tissues called primary sex cords form within the enlarging genital ridge.
 Externally, a swelling called the genital tubercule appears over the cloacal membrane.

-Up until the eighth week after fertilization, the reproductive organs do not appear to be different between the male and female and are called in-differentiated.
 Testosterone secretion starts during week eight, reaches peak levels during week 13 and eventually declines to very low levels by the end of the second trimester.
 The testosterone causes the masculinization of the labioscrotal folds into the scrotum.
 The scrotal raphe is formed when the embryonic, urethral groove closes by week 12.

 Scrotal growth and puberty

 Though the testes and scrotum form early in embryonic life, sexual maturation begins upon entering puberty.
 The increased secretion of testosterone causes the darkening of the skin and development of pubic hair on the scrotum.

 Function

-The scrotum regulates the temperature of the testes and maintains it at 35 C, i.e. two or three degrees below the body temperature of 37 C. Higher temperatures affect spermatogenesis.
+The scrotum regulates the temperature of the testicles and maintains it at 35 C, i.e. two or three degrees below the body temperature of 37 C. Higher temperatures affect spermatogenesis.
 Temperature control is accomplished by the smooth muscles of the scrotum moving the testicles either closer to or further away from the abdomen dependent upon the ambient temperature.
-This is accomplished by the cremaster muscle in the abdomen and the dartos fascia (muscular tissue under the skin).
+This is accomplished by the cremaster muscle in the abdomen and the dartos fascia (muscular tissue under the skin that makes the scrotum appear wrinkly).

+During sexual arousal, the scrotum will also tighten and thicken in the course of penile erection.

 Having the scrotum and testicles situated outside the abdominal cavity may provide additional advantages.
 The external scrotum is not affected by abdominal pressure.
 This may prevent the emptying of the testes before the sperm were matured sufficiently for fertilization.
 Another advantage is it protects the testes from jolts and compressions associated with an active lifestyle.
-Animals that move at a steady pace – such as elephants, whales, and marsupial moles – have internal testes and no scrotum.
-Unlike placental mammals, some male marsupials have a scrotum that is anterior to the penis, which is not homologous to the scrotum of placental mammals, although there are several marsupial species without an external scrotum.
-In humans, the scrotum may provide some friction during intercourse, helping to enhance the activity.
+The scrotum may provide some friction during intercourse, helping to enhance the activity.
+The scrotum is also considered to be an erogenous zone.